You have only a few more days to enter our free annual drawing competition. Let's see your best work!

 We make no distinction between ‘hand drawing’ and computer rendering skills.
 Both are of equal value and all are welcome.

 We DO distinguish between practitioners and students however, as the conditions under which you work are very different.

-- Student category: images made by those in architectural education or submitting images made when they were studying.
+Student category: images made by those in architectural education or who are submitting images made before fully qualified.

-- Practitioner category: images made by those fully qualified and working in practice, either for real-life projects or done to explore ideas and experiences.
+Practitioner category: images made by those fully qualified and working in practice, either for real-life projects or to explore ideas and experiences.

-Winning and commended entries will be published in the August issue of RIBAJ as well as exhibited at RIBA HQ.
+Winning and commended entries will be published in the August issue of RIBAJ as well as exhibited at the RIBA.

 We seek the best 2D representations of a building design or concept through visual means.
 They may be hand or digitally drawn, incorporating collage or any combination or overlay of methods.
 Video and straight photography excluded.

 Enter in either the student or practitioner category.
 The RIBA Journal reserves the right to reallocate to a different category if deemed necessary.
 Maximum of three images per entry, which can be from different projects, or all from the same project.
 Joint entries on which more than one person has worked are permissible.